-Stuart Maslen is Honorary Professor at the University of Pretoria, specializing in the use of force under international law.
+Stuart Maslen is an Honorary Professor at the University of Pretoria, specialising in the use of force under international law.
 He teaches jus ad bellum, the rules governing law enforcement, the law of armed conflict, international human rights law, disarmament law, and international criminal law.
 He holds a doctorate in the law of armed conflict, and master’s degrees in international human rights law and forensic ballistics.
-Stuart’s work on the conduct of hostilities under the law of armed conflict was published by Hart in the summer of 2018 as well as a co-authored work on armed drones and fully autonomous weapons under international law, which was published by Brill.
-He is currently writing a book on the inter-state use of force (jus ad bellum), to be published by Hart at the end of 2019.
-His legal commentary on the Treaty on the Prohibition of Nuclear Weapons was published by Oxford University Press in January 2019.
-Stuart chairs the UK Police’s Advisory Group on Tasers.
+Stuart’s work on the conduct of hostilities under the law of armed conflict was published by Hart in the summer of 2018 and his co-authored guide to international disarmament law was published by Routledge in 2019.
+His book on the inter-state use of force (jus ad bellum) is being published by Hart in the course of 2020.

 - Areas of Study